boilerrobotics/BRIEF-GIT-TUTORIAL/README.md

 Git is powerful because it allows you to maintain many different sandboxes of your project.
 Each one of these is called a branch so modifications to one branch will have no effect on others.<br>

-Every repository has a *main* branch which, at least for this project, will be the branch that stores the functioning version of our project.
+Every repository has a *main* branch which, for most projects, will be the branch that stores the functioning version of our project.
 As such, we will never directly edit this branch (more on this in a later section).
 Instead, create a new branch with a name that most appropriately describes what you are working on (i.e. writing-readme).<br>

 Branch names should be more or less a general task.
 After it is complete, the branch can be merged with the main branch (more on this in a later section).
 This ensures that if anything goes wrong, it does not affect the funcitoning code.
 Additionally, it prevents multiple contributors from making changes that would impact eachother's code.<br>